GrzegorzLit/GrzegorzLit/README.md

 - 👋 Hi, my name is Grzegorz
 - 👀 I’m interested in coding, and network administration
 - 🌱 I’m currently learning at Wroclaw University of Technology
-- :guitar: my hobbies include sailing, playing the guitar and scuba diving
+- :guitar: my hobbies are: sailing, playing the guitar and scuba diving